 The Plan is a church retirement income account program described in section 403(b)(9) of the Internal Revenue Code.
 The Internal Revenue Code permits denominations and churches to set up retirement plans designed to provide current tax savings on plan contributions and plan earnings to be paid in the form of pension benefits during retirement.
-The Plan provides these tax savings, while at the same time providing you with investment vehicles through which your retirement funds can grow.
+The Plan provides tax savings, while at the same time providing you with investment vehicles through which your retirement funds can grow.

-- Salary Reduction of $18,000
+- EE Salary Reduction of $23,000

-- Over 50 Catch-up of $6,000
+- Over 50 Catch-up of $7,500

-It is possible to contribute up to $27,000 for 2017 if you are eligible for items #2 and #3.
-Review the Summary Plan Description for further details on limits and examples.
+- It is possible to contribute up to $30,500 in 2024 if you are eligible for both items #1 and #2.

 - The fair rental value of the furnished home plus the cost of utilities, furnishings and maintenance; or